-T.H.
-Westfield Reserve, the tall public housing flats, and the industrial and warehouse buildings.
+consists of a small commercial and light industrial area around Jeffrey Street, Northcote, and Yarra Bend Road, Fairfield.
+Most significant elements along Heidelberg Road are the large parkland, industrial and warehouse buildings next to public housing flats, and the increased width of Heidelberg Road.
 Of note is the 'island'-like location of properties on the south side that are surrounded by parkland.
 Next to the large parklands leading to the Yarra River are the historic factory buildings and chimney of the Porta Pty Ltd site at 224-256 Heidelberg Road.
+The public housing estate adjacent to the Merri Creek on the northern side of Heidelberg Road is also a visible landmark.
 Heidelberg Road is approximately 26 to 29 metres wide in this area, reinforcing a disconnection between the two sides.
 A small nature strip separates the footpath from moving traffic along the south side.
 The northern side of the precinct differs as a service road and small nature strip separates the footpath and frontages from Heidelberg Road lanes and the area is more accessible by a local street network.
-Landscaping is inconsistent or missing on both sides.
+Landscaping is inconsistent or missing on both the sides.